-From the moment babies are born they learn to read their parent's facial expressions for emotional responses and cues.
 Non-verbal communications such as facial expressions play a big part in alienating tactics in parental alienation.
-The child will pick up on expressions especially ones like anger, sadness, shock, disappointment when the subject of the targeted parent is discussed by an alienating parent or brought up by the child.
+When babies are born, they learn to read their parent's facial expressions for emotional responses and cues.
+The child will pick up on facial expressions, especially ones like anger, sadness, shock, disappointment, when the subject of the targeted parent is discussed by an alienating parent or brought up by the child.

 "Ed Tronick, director of UMass Boston's Infant-Parent Mental Health Program and Distinguished Professor of Psychology, discusses the cognitive abilities of infants to read and react to their social surroundings."

 Project ABC builds on Ed Tronick's Still Face Experiment by exploring the relationship between dads and their babies.